A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

-In Table \ref{table:P2_PerErr}, the maximum percentage errors of the patch dynamics solution of the problem \eqref{eqn:Ann_Diff_Physical} is shown with respect to the analytical solution \eqref{eqn:Annulus_AS} for different resolutions and at times $t=0.25, t=0.5, t=0.75$ and $t=1$.
-The maximum percentage error over the whole annulus domain and within the full-time interval [0, 1] equals the maximum percentage error at the final time $t=1$.
-From the above table, it can be observed that the patch dynamics solutions are in good agreement with the analytical solution.
+Table \ref{table:P2_PerErr} presents the maximum relative errors in the patch dynamics solution with respect to the analytical solution \eqref{eqn:Annulus_AS} of the physical problem \eqref{eqn:Physical_Problem} together with \eqref{eqn:Ann_Diff_Physical}, evaluated at various grid resolutions and time instances $t=0.05$, 0.1, 0.15 and 0.2.
+The results demonstrate that grid refinement leads to improved accuracy, indicating the convergence of the patch dynamics solution to the analytical solution.
+Since the physical problem \eqref{eqn:Physical_Problem} together with \eqref{eqn:Ann_Diff_Physical} is a diffusion equation with homogeneous boundary conditions, the solution \eqref{eqn:Annulus_AS} naturally decays over time.
+Consequently, the relative error tends to increase as the solution magnitude decreases.
+Overall, the results in Table \ref{table:P2_PerErr} show that the patch dynamics solutions are in good agreement with the analytical solution.

-Figure \ref{fig:P2_Soln_Contour} displays solutions analytical and patch dynamics contours.
-One can hardly distinguish the numerical solutions from the exact solution.
-As Figure \ref{fig:P2_Soln_Contour_17_11} has fewer grids, the curved contour parts do not look so smooth.
+Figure \ref{fig:P2_Soln_Contour} displays contour plots of the analytical as well as patch dynamics solutions for three different grid resolutions at final time $T=0.2$.
+All patch dynamics solutions exhibit good agreement with the analytical solution.
+However, in Figure \ref{fig:P2_Soln_Contour_17_11}, lower macro grid resolution causes the curved contour lines to appear less smooth.

-In Figure \ref{fig:P2_AbsError_Surface}, the surface plots of the absolute errors in the patch dynamics solutions are shown on different grid sizes $17\times11$, $33\times21$ and $65\times41$ at time $t=1$ for which the maximum percentage errors are 2.34623$\times10^{-7}$, 7.30332$\times10^{-8}$ and 3.22512$\times10^{-8}$ respectively.
-From all the previous results of the problem \eqref{eqn:Ann_Diff_Physical}, it can be observed that the patch dynamics scheme can handle periodic boundary conditions at the macroscopic level in the computational domain.
-Also, using a body-fitted curvilinear coordinate system, one can find the patch dynamics solution in the non-rectangular domain.
+Figure \ref{fig:P2_AbsError_Surface} presents surface plots of the absolute errors in the patch dynamics solutions for three grid resolutions $16\times10$, $32\times20$, and $64\times40$ at final time $T=0.2$.
+The corresponding maximum percentage errors are 1.66$\mathrm{e}{-4}$, 4.93$\mathrm{e}{-5}$, and 1.98$\mathrm{e}{-5}$, respectively.
+The results for problem \eqref{eqn:Physical_Problem} demonstrate that the proposed patch dynamics scheme effectively handles periodic boundary conditions at the macroscopic level in the computational domain.
+Furthermore, these findings confirm that by using a body-fitted orthogonal curvilinear coordinate system in combination with an efficient patch dynamics scheme, one can accurately predict the system-level behaviour in a non-rectangular physical domain $\Omega_p$ by performing microscopic simulation in a rectangular computational domain $\Omega_c$.